agentejo/cockpit-docs/reference/language/index.md

 type: documentation/page
-title: Configuration
+title: Backend Language
-sort: 4
+sort: 5

 ===

-If you want to add multiple Languages to your Backend you can simply copy the i18n Language File [from this Repository](https://github.com/COCOPi/cockpit-i18n) to `/config/i18n`
+If you want to add multiple Languages to your Backend you can simply copy the i18n Language File [from this Repository](https://github.com/agentejo/cockpit-i18n) to `/config/i18n`

 When the config or i18n folder is missing, just create 'em.
 Keep in mind to keep Webserver Permissions for those folders.